mautic/developer-documentation-new/README.md

 3. Install sphinx-rtd-theme `pip install sphinx-rtd-theme`
 4. CD into the docs directory `cd [path to this repo]/docs`
 5. Run `make html`
-6. This will generate HTML in docs/build/html.
+6. This generates HTML in docs/build/html.
 Setup a web server with the web root as docs/build/html or open docs/build/html/index.html in a browser.

 ## Troubleshooting